gillian-guide/gillian-guide.github.io/docs/extras/modloading.en.md

                                 * :material-file:`WeaponInfo.xml`

     ???
 "Configuring the modloader"
+        If you want to set a priority, put a number in front of the mod folder name.
+Lower number - higher priority.

-        Currently, I do not know of any way to configure the modloader to set up a priority or anything else.
+        I don't know of any other way to configure the modloader.
 [Contact me](../contact-me.md) if you know a way to.

 [:material-page-first:Previous page <br>OpenIV</br>](openiv.md){ .md-button } [Next page:material-page-last: <br>Mods</br>](mods.md){ .md-button .md-button--primary }